Michelle McAllister

 What’s the best career advice you’ve ever received?

-Overall, this advice has reinforced my belief that success is built not only on technical skill and experience, but also on confidence, support, and a willingness to step outside of comfort zones.
-It continues to inspire how I lead, how I grow, and how I support and mentor others in their own professional journeys.
+Their mentorship has shaped my leadership style, reinforced the importance of sound judgment under pressure, and grounded me during challenging moments.
+I plan to continue expanding on these mentorship experiences as I reflect on their lasting impact on my professional growth and long-term career direction.
+Ultimately, this guidance has reinforced my belief that success is built not only on technical skill and experience, but on trust, support, confidence, and a willingness to step outside of one’s comfort zone.
+It continues to influence how I lead, how I grow, and how I support and mentor others in their own professional journeys.

 What advice would you give to young women entering your industry?

-The advice I would give to young women entering this industry is to take the leap of faith and have confidence in yourself.
-Believe in your abilities, your training, and the value you bring to the table, even in a male-dominated environment.
-Do not hesitate to speak up, take on challenging assignments, or pursue leadership opportunities—your perspective and expertise matter.
+The advice I would give to young women entering this industry is to trust yourself and lead with confidence.
+Believe in your abilities, your training, and the value you bring—especially in male-dominated environments.
+Don’t hesitate to speak up, pursue challenging assignments, or step into leadership opportunities; your perspective and expertise are essential.

-Equally important is surrounding yourself with strong, supportive people and seeking out a mentor you can rely on for guidance, encouragement, and honest feedback.
-A trusted mentor can help you navigate challenges, build confidence, and grow both professionally and personally.
-Success in this field is not achieved alone, and building a strong support network will empower you to lead with confidence, resilience, and integrity.
+Equally important is building a strong support system.
+Surround yourself with people who uplift you and seek out mentors you can rely on for guidance, encouragement, and honest feedback.
+A trusted mentor can help you navigate challenges, strengthen your confidence, and grow both professionally and personally.
+Success in this field is never achieved alone, and cultivating a strong network will empower you to lead with resilience, integrity, and purpose.

 What values are most important to you in your work and personal life?

-In my personal life, I prioritize family, balance, and resilience.
-I am in a long-term relationship with my best friend, who is also a police officer, and together we share a passion for teaching and supporting others.
-I cherish time spent with my beautiful family, and I make it a point to maintain my physical and mental well-being through working out, practicing Brazilian Jiu Jitsu, and recently completing my first marathon.
-These activities help me stay focused, disciplined, and energized, reinforcing the same dedication I bring to my professional endeavors.
+In my personal life, I prioritize faith, family, balance, and well-being.
+I am in a long-term relationship with my best friend, Mike, who is also a police officer, and together we share a passion for mentorship, teaching, and supporting others.
+I cherish time with my family and invest intentionally in my physical and mental health through training, Brazilian Jiu Jitsu, and recently completing my first marathon.
+These disciplines reinforce focus, humility, and perseverance—qualities that mirror both my faith and my professional responsibilities.

 Locations